Updated December 11, 2025

 MSRP | KBB Fair Purchase Price (national avg.) | |||

 The A6 e-tron is highly aerodynamic, with a drag coefficient of 0.23.
 Most rivals are similarly slippery, however.
 Instead of being a sedan, like the outgoing A6, this new electric model has a hatchback along the same likes as the A7 Sportback that we already know and appreciate for its clever combination of grace and practicality.
-Standard wheels are 19-inch alloys — with an aerodynamic design, of course.
+Due to the large battery pack, the A6 Sportback e-tron has thick door sills and tall rockers, so in profile it can look a little thick in the middle, like a dad bod.
+Dad bods are having their day, and the A6 Sportback still has graceful proportions.

 Adaptive air suspension

-This is available in the new A6 Sportback e-tron, bringing a spread of settings from comfortable to sporty, and adjusting ride height according to conditions — which helps optimize aerodynamic efficiency.
+This is available in the new A6 Sportback e-tron, bringing a spread of settings from comfortable to sporty, and adjusting ride height according to conditions.
+That helps optimize aerodynamic efficiency and the adaptive dampers help keep it buttoned down to the road for more spirited driving.

 Augmented reality head-up display